psilentp/coding-challenge-3/README.md

 - We will test the solution on a set of held out instructions and questions (10 cases for each task).
 - You may need an OpenAI account for OpenAI api or a similar LLM API access.

+## Results:

+The approach demonstrated by Onuralp seemed to work well but gpt-3.5 seemed to have a hard time with relationships that were not in the examples eg gene->expression.
+I added a few additional priming examples.
+Additionally, I added a list of the types in the opentargets graphQL schema.
+I tried including the entire schema, but ran into a token limit on the context.
+To circumvent this limitation I wrote a small function to have gpt introspect the schema as needed.
+This is only called on retry when generated graphql query fails.

+To followup, my next steps would be to work on better ways to update the context or knowledge base with the schema.
+Perhaps fine-tuning the language model for this task would help.
+The current approach I'm using still has issues when there is interference between the meaning of a term in the context of a query and the names of the types in the schema e.g. "pathways" and "targets".
+It may actually be simpler to wrap the queries in a set of user-defined functions and have GPT target the parameters of these functions rather than have gpt write the queries themselves.